manyi8634/manyi-design/docs/react/migration-v5.en-US.md

 title: V4 to V5
 ---

-This document will help you upgrade from antd `4.x` version to antd `5.x` version.
+This document will help you upgrade from manyid `4.x` version to manyid `5.x` version.
 If you are using `3.x` or older version, please refer to the previous [upgrade document](https://4x.ant.design/docs/react/migration-v4) to 4.x.

 ## Upgrade preparation